joeygrimm/DynatracePerform2020/mastering_business_transactions/features.md

 # Hands-on 2

+* From the user session screen, create a funnel query
+* Take a look at each action and get to know the services they rely on
+* Check the “Book journey“ action
+* Define a key request: storeBooking
+* Add the key request to the dashboard
+* Understand dynamic requests and resource requests
+  * Is it a business problem if the image of a big marketing campaign is not loading?
+* Define a request naming for image requests
+  * URL path contains “dt-map”

 ## Feature: user session queries (also called USQL)
 * Access the User sessions page
 * Click on the "User session query" button